 You should not worry about these changes at 18 weeks pregnant, your body will adapt slowly.

 Do not forget that pregnancy trimesters are so wonderful.

-At 19 weeks pregnant, your baby will not only have a thin hair on their skin, but also a kind of fat that will protect against the aqueous environment of the amniotic fluid.
+Baby: Your baby will not only have a thin hair on their skin, but also a kind of fat that will protect against the aqueous environment of the amniotic fluid.